Sparrows & the Scope of Christian Love

 You are a people holy to the LORD your God; the LORD your God has chosen you out of all the peoples on earth to be his people, his treasured possession.

-If we accept the supremacy of humans over birds, we must also accept other hierarchies established in Scripture.
-Alternatively, Christians can recognize these passages as nothing more than a record of the hierarchy and values of the day, where one’s own tribe was most important, where religious elites and kings were elevated above commoners, and where the wealthy lorded over the poor, men over women, and humans over anymals.
-But these passages are not moral dictates.
-These passages record the facts of the time, and Christians do not generally maintain these archaic social hierarchies–except where anymals are concerned.
+If we accept the supremacy of humans over birds, consistency would invite Christians to also accept other hierarchies noted in Scripture.
+Alternatively, Christians can recognize these passages as nothing more than a record of the hierarchy and values of the day, where one’s own tribe was most important, where religious elites and kings were elevated above commoners, and where the wealthy lorded over the poor, men over women, and humans over animals.

 Galatians 3:28